-Once remission has been achieved, systemic treatment in conjunction with CNS sanctuary therapy follows.
-The intensity of the postinduction chemotherapy varies considerably depending on risk group assignment, but all patients receive some form of intensification following achievement of remission and before beginning maintenance therapy.
-Intensification may involve use of the following:
+Once complete remission (CR) has been achieved, systemic treatment in conjunction with CNS-directed therapy follows.
+The intensity of the postinduction chemotherapy varies considerably depending on risk group assignment, but all patients receive some form of intensification after the achievement of CR and before beginning maintenance therapy.

 The most commonly used intensification schema is the BFM backbone.
 This therapeutic backbone, first introduced by the BFM clinical trials group, includes the following:

 An initial consolidation (sometimes referred to as "Induction IB") immediately after the initial induction phase.
 This phase includes cyclophosphamide, low-dose cytarabine, and a thiopurine (mercaptopurine or thioguanine).

 An interim maintenance phase, which includes multiple doses of either intermediate-dose or high-dose methotrexate (1-5 g/m2) with leucovorin rescue or escalating doses of methotrexate (starting dose 100 mg/m2) without leucovorin rescue.

 Reinduction (or delayed intensification), which typically includes the same agents used during the induction and initial consolidation phases.

 Maintenance, typically consisting of mercaptopurine, low-dose methotrexate, and sometimes, vincristine/steroid pulses.